SiddharthRajpal/AI-Image-Detector/README.md

 ---
 ## Quick Start
-### IT IS HOSTED AT - https://heckermen.streamlit.app/
+### IT IS HOSTED AT - https://heckermen.streamlit.app/ (DO NOT USE BATCH FOLDER FUNCTION UNLESS RUNNING LOCALLY)
 ### Alternatively you can follow the instructions below to run locally
 > ## ⚠️ IMPORTANT — PyTorch must be installed first
 > **`requirements.txt` assumes you already have a working PyTorch setup (GPU or CPU).**